mob-logo

 Steller sea lions are much larger than sea otters, have a streamlined body shape, and predominantly brown fur, while sea otters are smaller, have a round body shape, and thick, dense fur ranging from light brown to black.
 Additionally, Steller sea lions have fluke-shaped tails and large front flippers for swimming, while sea otters have long, flat tails and small front flippers mainly used for grooming and manipulating prey.
 Their noses also differ, with Steller sea lions having a long, pointed snout and sea otters having a rounded face with a short snout and small nostrils.

-1. Nose: Steller sea lions have a long, pointed snout, while sea otters have a more rounded face with a short snout and small, black nostrils.
+1. Body Shape: Steller sea lions have a streamlined, torpedo-like body shape with a long neck, while sea otters have a more compact and round body shape, with a short neck.

 2. Fur Color: Steller sea lions have a predominantly light to dark brown coloration, with some lighter patches on their undersides, while sea otters have thick, dense fur that ranges from light brown to almost black.